imrayya/stable-diffusion-webui-Prompt_Generator/README.md

 # Prompt Generator

-Adds a tab to the webui that allows the user generate a prompt from a small base prompt.
+Adds a tab to the webui that allows the user to generate a prompt from a small base prompt.
 Based on [FredZhang7/distilgpt2-stable-diffusion-v2](https://huggingface.co/FredZhang7/distilgpt2-stable-diffusion-v2).
-I did nothing apart from trying to port it to AUTOMATIC1111 WebUI
+I did nothing apart from porting it to [AUTOMATIC1111 WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui)

 ![image](https://user-images.githubusercontent.com/8998556/209889483-d73ec794-d6eb-4f06-8fc5-2fb9ced5a655.png)